islami00/chocolate-front-end/polkadot-apac-hackathon/auth-server/README.md

 A note also on contacting users.
 Some additional metadata could be collected e.g twitter, discord, or even gathered from the respective chain via an input tagged "what blockchains have you previously interacted with on this account?" leveraging preexisting identity.

-To promote interaction, we could ask users to join the discord for chocolate by providing some incentive, but that is by the way.

-Or provide a messaging system.

 - We could also simply have notifications pop up as the users need, dashboard and all.

-Also, the web3 authentication could be extended to substrate with jwts, providing security of the platform both on the site and with blockchain transactions.
+The web3 authentication could be extended to substrate with jwts, providing security of the platform both on the site and with blockchain transactions.